kishanpatel789/kp_data_dev_site/content/posts/002_SnowflakeWithTerraform.md

 # ... cloud resources defined below ...
 ```

 Let's talk briefly about dependency management.
-You may expect that the order in which you create Snowflake objects matters.
-For example, a database must be created before an attempt is made to create a schema within that database.
+As you may expect, the order in which you create Snowflake objects matters.
+For example, you need to create a database before you try creating a schema within that database.
 Terraform handles such dependencies implicitly through the use of references to other resources.
 For example, referencing the database name by the Terraform resource handler instead of a hard-coded database name informs the Terraform engine that the schema requires the database to be available first:

 ```terraform
 # ./modules/snowflake/main.tf